What Is the False Claims Act?

 Considering the amount of money the federal government spends on contracts, a recovery of treble damages could be significant.
 The health care industry has recently been one of the sectors most impacted by the FCA as it was the source for over half of the funds recovered in 2016 due to fraudulent medical claims.

-Essentially, a person makes a claim by demanding money or property from the federal government whether or not a contract exists.
-This could include personal injury claims or claims against a federal contractor based on money or property it spent on the government's behalf.
-The FCA doesn't cover claims based on tax fraud as these cases are handled by the Internal Revenue Service (IRS).
+Essentially, a person makes a claim by demanding money or property from the federal government whether a contract exists or not.
+This could include personal injury claims or claims against a federal contractor based on money it spent or resources it used on the government's behalf.
+The FCA doesn't cover claims based on tax fraud; those cases are handled by the Internal Revenue Service (IRS).

 Common Examples of False Claims